They Will Kill You Logo

 Suggest an update

-Kelly Renée Brookshire was born on March 8, 1968, in Lawrenceville, Georgia, into a poor cotton-farming family.
-According to court documents, she endured sexual abuse by her stepfather and other men during her childhood and adolescence.
-During her senior year of high school, she reported being date-raped, resulting in the birth of her first son nine months later.
+Kelly Renée Brookshire was born on March 8, 1968, into a poor cotton-farming family in the southern United States.
+Her early life was characterized by instability, poverty, and abuse.
+According to sworn statements later submitted by relatives and friends, Kelly endured sexual abuse from her stepfather and other men throughout her childhood and adolescence.
+During her senior year of high school, she was the victim of a date rape, which resulted in the birth of her first child nine months later.
+These traumatic events would shape much of her emotional instability and relationships in her adult years.

 Like what you're reading?